HackmichNet/AzRanger/README.md

   --version            Display version information.
 ```

 When you run it without --username and --password, then an interactive login will be performed.
+It might happen, that multiple authorizations happen, the reason ist, that AzRanger uses different client ids.

 ## Prerequisites

 The user should have the Role "Global Reader" or "Global Admin" assigned.
+If you want to audit SharePoint, then the role "SharePoint Admin" is required.
+Sorry there is no reader.